 - If you would like to review or update your personal information for any other of our Sites or Applications, send an email to email@example.com with “Personal info request” in the subject line, and include your email address and the URLs and names of the sites, along with a description of your request; or log in to your account and edit your profile.

-- If you no longer wish to receive email newsletters or promotional emails from us, please follow the unsubscribe instructions at the bottom of your newsletter email message or click here to submit a request.
+- If you no longer wish to receive email newsletters or promotional emails from us, please follow the unsubscribe instructions at the bottom of your newsletter email message or submit a request online.

 Please also note that if you opt-out of receiving promotional emails from us, we may continue to contact you with via email with service related communications.

-- You may also click here or email us directly at email@example.com to unsubscribe from our email newsletters, or to delete your personal information from our email newsletter databases.
+- You may also submit a request online or email us directly at firstname.lastname@example.org to unsubscribe from our email newsletters, or to delete your personal information from our email newsletter databases.
 Include the email address where you receive our newsletters and if possible, please forward a full copy of your email newsletter with your request.

 Please note: To protect your privacy, we may ask for additional information to verify your identity in order for us to respond to your request.
 See here for further details.